Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Results

 \section{Results}

-Table \ref{frame_results} presents the frame-wise eating and drinking f1-scores and overall kappa value for DT map and RD Cube.
-It can be observed that both the f1-scores and kappa scores from three models in RD Cube are higher than those of in DT map.
-Using DT map data, the 2D-TCN obtains the highest performance with an overall kappa of 0.675, an eating f1-score of 0.718, and a drinking f1-score of 0.770.
-However, RD Cube obtains higher performance with 3D-TCN (kappa: 0.712, eating f1-score: 0.755, drinking f1-score: 0.784).
+Table \ref{frame_results} presents the frame-wise results on DT map and RD Cube.
+Both the f1-scores and kappa scores from three models (CNN-LSTM, CNN-BiLSTM, and 2D/3D-TCN) in RD Cube were higher than those of in DT map.
+Using DT map data, the 2D-TCN obtained the highest performance with a kappa of 0.715, an eating f1-score of 0.742, and a drinking f1-score of 0.805.
+For RD Cube, the 3D-TCN-Att obtained the highest kappa of 0.745 and eating f1-score of 0.776.
+The 3D-TCN yielded the best drinking f1-score of 0.819.

 Table \ref{seg_results} shows the overall segment-wise results.
-Three thresholds ($k=0.1, 0.25, 0.5$) are applied in this experiment.
-In segment-wise evaluation, the RD Cube still obtains better performance on all three models.
-For $k=0.1$, the 3D-TCN model yields the highest F1-score of 0.915 for eating and 0.875 for drinking, compared to the CNN-LSTM (E: 0.810; D: 0.775) and the CNN-BiLSTM (E: 0.878; D: 0.857).
-When the threshold is raised to 0.5, the performance of all models decreases.
-However, 3D-TCN still obtains the best results (E: 0.887; D: 0.844) with the least reduction (E: 2.8\%, D: 3.1\%), compared to CNN-LSTM (E: 0.810$\rightarrow$0.742; D: 0.775$\rightarrow$0.689), and CNN-BiLSTM (E: 0.878$\rightarrow$0.837; D: 0.857$\rightarrow$0.801).
+In segment-wise evaluation, the RD Cube still obtained better performance on all three models (CNN-LSTM, CNN-BiLSTM, and 2D/3D-TCN).
+For $k=0.1$, the 3D-TCN-Att model yielded the highest F1-score of 0.924 for eating and 0.893 for drinking, compared to the X3D (E: 0.890; D: 0.825) and the CNN-BiLSTM (E: 0.884; D: 0.866).
+When the threshold was raised to 0.5, the performance of all models decreased.
+However, 3D-TCN-Att still obtained the best results (E: 0.896; D: 0.868) with the least reduction (E: 2.8\%, D: 2.5\%), compared to X3D (E: 0.890$\rightarrow$0.834; D: 0.825$\rightarrow$0.785).

-In addition to segmental F1-scores, the number of parameters of each model is also indicated in Table \ref{seg_results}.
-For DT map data, the amount of parameters in 2D-TCN is the least (0.115M), whereas CNN-BiLSTM has the most parameters (0.442M).
-For RD Cube data, the number of parameters for all three models increased because of the dimension expansion of input data (from 2D to 3D).
-The CNN-BiLTM still has the largest model size (0.573M).
-The CNN-LSTM and 3D-TCN have similar number of parameters, with 0.294M and 0.300M, respectively.
+In addition to segmental F1-scores, the number of parameters for each model and their inference time (the latency) were also indicated in Table \ref{seg_results}.
+Regarding DT map data, the amount of parameters in 2D-TCN was the least (0.115M).
+For RD Cube data, the number of parameters in all pretrained 3D-CNN models was significantly larger than CNN-LSTM (0.294 M) and 3D-TCN-Att models (0.302 M).
+To assess the model’s real-time ability after deployment, we conducted tests to measure the inference time for processing 40 s data.
+Models were deployed on a laptop with Intel Core i7 10750 CPU @2.6 GB, 6 cores (without GPU).
+Results in Table \ref{seg_results} represent the average inference time across 100 test runs.
+The CNN-LSTM had the lowest latency compared to other models (0.217 s).
+The 3D-TCN-Att required 1.062 s to generate predictions.